ShreyasKolpe/epigraphia-data-cleaning/README.md

 2. ಶ/श is written in EC Vol 3 as ś, while ಷ/ष is written as sh.
 During data cleaning, ś is corrected but sh is retained.

+3. ಚ/च is represented in EC as ch.
+This is retained instead of correcting to the standards compliant c.
+Similarly ಛ/छ is retained as chh and not corrected to ch.

-3. The anusvāra poses problems.
-In Sanskrit, this character changes depending on the following consonant.
+3. The anusvāra/anunāsikā poses problems.
+In Sanskrit, this character changes depending on the succeeding consonant.
 The usage of the ಂ/ं is also common.
 Correctness would require consulting the inscription in Indic characters to make sure that the anusvāra carries over accurately.
 This is done in a few cases, but ignored in the vast majority.

 ## Thoughts on automation